ongchinkiat/robond-follow-me/README.md

 The decoding layers helps to identify the location of the identified objects, down to the pixel level.

-Each decoder layer make use of the skip connection technique by concatenating the output of the previous layer with the output of a layer a few steps before it.
+Each decoder layer make use of the skip connection technique by concatenating the current input with the output of a layer a few steps before it.
 This concatenation helps the network to retain more spatial information that were "lost" in the in between layers.